ClaytonJaksha/Lab1/README.md

 My initial design, outlined below in the flowchart and section pseudocode, loops through each command by loading the operands, picking the appropriate operation to work from, loading the result into memory and the next operation, and incrementing memory and program pointers.

 ## Flowchart/Pseudocode
+### Flowchart
+The flowchart represents an initial interpretation of how to implement the calculator.
+The general idea and most test loops are still true in the final code, though they may not appear exactly as they do here.
 ![alt text](http://i.imgur.com/yfCbwaz.png "Flowchart")

 ### Pseudocode
+The general idea for each mathematical operation is laid out in pseudocode here in terms of `operand1` and `operand 2`.
+These two values will appear in registers when the code is fully implemented.
 ##### Addition
-Since the MSP430 has an addition command, this process is extremely simple.
-Operand1 holds the sum at the end and the result is also stored wherever `myResults` points.
+Since the MSP430 has an addition command, this process is extremely simple. `operand1` holds the sum at the end and the result is also stored wherever `myResults` points.
 If the difference is greater than 255, the answer will be 255. `myResults` is incremented at the end to advance it forward in memory.
 ```
 operand1+=operand2;
 if operand1>255 then: